zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 ***My local build is slow.
 How can I speed up the dev/test cycles ?***

 The default F5 experience for extension development remains unchanged however with the addition of the **ContentUnbundler** target some teams prefer to optimize to only run it on official builds or when they set a flag to force it to run.
-The following example demonstrates how the Azure Scheduler extension is doing this within CoreXT.
+The following example demonstrates how the Azure Scheduler extension is doing this within **CoreXT**.

 ```xml
     <PropertyGroup>